rockthejvm/scala-2-advanced/README.md

 ## The official repository for the Scala Advanced course

+**For the new course repo (Scala 3), use this link: https://github.com/rockthejvm/advanced-scala**.
+The new course is at https://rockthejvm.com/p/advanced-scala.

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during  [Rock the JVM's Scala Advanced course](https://rockthejvm.com/course/advanced-scala) on Udemy.
+This repository contains the code we wrote during  [Rock the JVM's Scala 2 Advanced course](https://rockthejvm.com/course/scala-2-advanced) on Udemy.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 How to install:
 - either clone the repo or download as zip